-Certificate III and higher courses can contribute to the ATAR calculation and can provide a good safety net for students wishing to undertake a tertiary pathway as they also provide a Selection Rank, which is used in the same way as an ATAR.
+Certificate III and higher courses can contribute to the ATAR calculation and can provide a good safety net for students wishing to undertake a tertiary pathway as they also provide a Selection Rank, which is used in the same way as an ATAR for entry to some university courses.
 Whilst the rank they provide can vary between universities, in general, a:

 - Certificate III course provides a rank of 68,

-- Certificate IV a rank of 72 and
+- Certificate IV a rank of 74 and

-- Diploma a rank between 78 and 82.
+- Diploma a rank of 82.